 It’s the perfect piece for my growing crystal collection.

-In fact, it might be one of my most favorite stones.This is a 7.7″ wide, sky blue celestine crystal-filled geode, collected from Madagascar.
+It might be one of my most favorite stones.This is a 7.7″ wide, sky blue Celestine crystal-filled geode collected from Madagascar.

-This specimen has many large crystals and is absolutely stunning.
+This specimen has many large crystals and is stunning.

 The Heaven Stone-Celestite

-Celestite, also known as Celestine, Coelestine, Eschwegite (of Lévy), Sicilianite is a crystal found mostly in sedimentary rocks (especially limestones), along rivers, streams, and ocean beds–is the heaviest mineral in the ocean.
+Celestite, also known as Celestine, Coelestine, Eschwegite (of Lévy), Sicilianite is a crystal found chiefly in sedimentary rocks (especially limestones), along rivers, streams, and ocean beds–is the heaviest mineral in the ocean.

 These fibers can be found near or among Gypsum, Halite, and Anhydrite.

 In some instances, Celestite may fluoresce under ultraviolet light.

 Celestine crystals can also occur in geodes and are often found among clear Quartz and Amethyst crystals (shop FossilEra.com).

 Celestine is a mineral and principal strontium sulfate (SrSO4), a radioactive element.